OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/pad-backup.md

+---
+layout: page
-# Backup of Pad for taking notes during ODK's project meeting
+title: OpenDreamKit annual project meeting: backup of the Pad for taking notes
+---

 TODO: go through this, make sure everything is in the minutes of the steering committee meeting or in the report, and then delete.